bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 - [x] This analyzer reports variables and parameters that are named "b001", "lo", "I1" or "lOl".

 ### [AV1715](https://github.com/dennisdoomen/CSharpGuidelines/blob/master/Src/Guidelines/1700_NamingGuidelines.md#av1715): Properly name properties (MEDIUM)
-- [x] This analyzer reports boolean variables, parameters and fields whose names do not start with words like "Is", "Has", "Can" etc.
+- [x] This analyzer reports public and internal boolean parameters and members whose names do not start with words like "Is", "Has", "Can" etc.

 ### [AV1738](https://github.com/dennisdoomen/CSharpGuidelines/blob/master/Src/Guidelines/1700_NamingGuidelines.md#av1738): Prefix an event handler with On (LOW)
 - [x] This analyzer reports when the target method in an event handler assignment does not match the pattern "On" followed by target field name and the name of the event.